demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 ![](/img/fsharp/series/fstweet/azure_deplyed.png)

-After the deployment, if we want make any change, just do a git commit after making the changes and push it to the remote as we did now!
+After the deployment, if we want to make any change, just do a git commit after making the changes and push it to the remote as we did now!

-If we don't want to do it manually, we can [enable contionus deployment](https://docs.microsoft.com/en-us/azure/app-service/app-service-continuous-deployment) from the azure portal.
+If we don't want to do it manually, we can [enable continuous deployment](https://docs.microsoft.com/en-us/azure/app-service/app-service-continuous-deployment) from the Azure portal.

 ## Summary

-In this blog post, we have made changes to codebase to enable the deployment and deployed our application on Azure using Azure CLI.
+In this blog post, we have made changes to the codebase to enable the deployment and deployed our application on Azure using Azure CLI.

 We owe a lot of thanks to FAKE, which made our job easier.

-The source code assoiciated with this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.20)
+The source code associated with this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.20)

 ### Next Part